From Concept to Capital: Challenges, Potentials, and Metrics in Financing Nature-Based Solutions: Part 2

 [Link to Part 1]

-In the ever-growing recognition of the pivotal role that Nature-Based Solutions (NBS) can play in addressing environmental challenges, there has been a notable surge in the private sector’s engagement in financing Nature-Based Solutions.
+In the ever-growing recognition of the crucial role that Nature-Based Solutions (NBS) can play in addressing environmental challenges, there has been a notable surge in the private sector’s engagement in financing Nature-Based Solutions.
 This reflects a broader acknowledgment of the intertwined relationship between business interests, environmental stewardship, and the pursuit of resilient and sustainable solutions to the pressing issues facing our planet.
 Some notable examples include L’Oréal S.A., through its Fund for Nature Regeneration, and Apple Inc., through its Restore Fund and in partnership with Goldman Sachs, Conservation International, and Climate Asset Management.

 Despite the growing involvement of the private sector in financing Nature-Based Solutions (NBS), a substantial funding gap persists.
 According to the State of Finance for Nature report released at COP28 in December 2023 by the UN Environment Programme (UNEP) and partners, only $200 billion was allocated in 2022, a figure notably smaller than the $7 trillion annual global investment in activities that have a direct negative impact on nature.
 Governments contributed the majority, accounting for 82% (US$165 billion), while private finance made a more modest contribution of US$35 billion (18% of the total amount).